commercetools/ui-kit/philosophy/FIELDS.md

 # Fields

-Fields combine a label, an input element and valdiation messages.
+Fields combine a label, an input element and validation messages.

-Think of Fields as a form of API sugar expressed as additional components.
+Think of Fields as a form of syntactic sugar expressed as additional components.
 They forward most properties to the underlying components while combining some APIs of the components for easier usage.